jasonjac2/OneMoreWiki/Snippets-Commands.md

 _To learn how to save custom snippets of content, refer to the [Favorites](Favorites) page_

+## Breadcrumb
+Adds a breadcrumb at the top of a page specifying its hierarchical location in the notebook.
+If the page is moved, this command will update the breadcrumb or re-add it if it was subsequently removed.

 ## Horizontal Line
 Adds a horizontal line below the current paragraph